kubami9/Syl-Web/README.md

 # Syl
-Pseudo AI with eventual aspirations for AI.
+Simple robot with eventual aspirations for robot.
 Project is build with specifically Raspberry Pi in mind (see Syl-RaspberryPI repo).
 It listens and speaks.

 ### Go to:
 1. [Technology stack](#technology-stack)